 Although we are aware of no good study following the life history of B. japonica, Khan & Chaudhuri (1984) reported six-month maturation, followed by iteroparous reproduction, in an Indian population of Bellamya bengalensis (Bii of Dillon 2000: 156- 162).
-Bellamya populations occasionally seem to suffer spectacular mortalities, as might be associated with semelparous reproduction (see below).
-Chaine et al. (2012) estimated a population size of 253, 570 adult chinensis in a 6.47 ha Nebraska reservoir, 39% of which died the following year (Haak et al. 2013).
+Bellamya populations sometimes seem to reproduce explosively, then suffer dramatic crashes, as might be associated with semelparous reproduction (see my essay of 5Aug14 below).
+Chaine and colleagues (2012) estimated a population size of 253, 570 adult chinensis in a 6.47 ha Nebraska reservoir, 39% of which died the following year (Haak et al. 2013).
 But it seems more likely to us that such mortalities may be better attributable to the colonization of marginal habitats as a consequence of population flushes accompanying invasion.

 > Taxonomy & Systematics